 ― Aldo Leopold

 I consider myself firmly in the Group B foresters' camp, practicing Group As' tree farming practices when other options don't exist due to past management practices.
 This outlook wasn't always the case—early in my career, I drank the forestry school-industry-government agency Kool-Aid, which in the South equates "productivity" with fast-growth pine plantations.
 As I've aged, I've come to appreciate that a management style that values diversity and mimics nature's processes is generally best for the land.
-When possible, I prefer working with nature rather than battling to tame her.
-I believe the forester that manages best possesses a solid technical understanding of forest management, ecology, and economics, combined with an artistic mindset that considers aesthetics.
+When possible, I prefer working with nature rather than battling to tame Her.
+I believe forestry is both an art and a science—the forester that manages best possesses a solid technical understanding of forest management, ecology, and economics, combined with an artistic mindset that considers aesthetics.

-Don't misunderstand, I believe there is a place for "plantation" management.
-My clients' financial needs may dictate that portions of a property are "tree farmed."
+Don't misunderstand.
+I believe there is a place for "plantation" management.
+Past management or my clients' financial needs may dictate that portions of a property are "tree farmed."
 Monoculture plantation management can be done in a way that retains some of the characteristics of a native forest without impacting the financial rate of return—it just takes a bit more time and thoughtful planning.
 My biggest complaint with our current majority mindset in both government and industry is that the Group A management style is the only way to go, and most often, it's the only option presented to forest landowners.

 Before choosing a forester, I hope you'll do a little soul-searching and think about your land ethic.
 Make sure your forester's management philosophy aligns with what you want for your property.
-If your management style leans toward Group A's industrial style management, good news, there are plenty of foresters from which to choose.
+If you want to grow trees like cabbages, good news, there are plenty of industrial-minded Group A foresters from which to choose.
 If you are more of a Group B landowner, you may have to look a little harder to find the right fit.
 Regardless of which camp you fall into, thoughtfully develop management goals and make sure your forester understands them.
 Be annoying—ask lots of questions!
 I wish you the best with your management.